m-zivkovic/SharePoint/SelectedPermissions/ReadMe.md

 In Entra ID Create 2 app registrations.

-App no. 1 to use to grant other apps selected permisions.
+App no. 1 - use this App to grant other apps selected permisions.

-App no. 2 to use in code and that will have granted permissions.
+App no. 2 - to use in code and that will have granted permissions.

 For App no. 1 add Graph API permission Type:Application, Permission: Sites.FullControl.All